tomasvn/til/03-09-2019/NOTES.md

 - reuse stateful logic between components
 - we can extract stateful logic from component
 - `useState` hook
-  - `useState` returns a pair: _currentState_ and _function_ that lets me update it, we use array destructuring
+  - `useState` returns a pair: _currentState_ and _function_ that lets me update state, we use array destructuring
     - eg. `const [count, setCount] = useState(0)`
     - which could translate to
     - `const countState = useState(0)`